 - Online commerce

-Development of a marketplace application requires the following steps:
+The development of a marketplace application requires the following steps:

-Choosing the right software development company is a key factor in project success.
+Note that choosing the right software development company is a key factor in project success.

 There are five monetization models to choose from: